joaquinvaldezzz/demo/README.md

 # Demo Test by John Joaquin Valdez

-This demo uses Astro and PostCSS plugins such as Tailwind CSS, Autoprefixer, and PurgeCSS.
+This demo uses Vite and PostCSS plugins such as Tailwind CSS, Autoprefixer, and PurgeCSS.

 ## Getting Started